-The hot days of the summer season make the variety of things to do and see in Rome in summer even wider.
-You can spend leisurely afternoons walking or cycling through Italy's gardens, streets or attractions.
+The hot days of the summer season mean that the variety of things to do and see in Rome in summer is wider.
+You can spend leisurely afternoons walking or biking through Italy's gardens, streets or attractions.
 For example in the Borghese Gardens and the Castel Sant'Angelo.

 In addition, you have the possibility to see, both during the day and at night, different shows, movies and entertaining events.
 Most of these are completely outdoors, so you can make the most of the weather conditions.
 Find out here how to enjoy your trip to Rome in this high season, with so many activities to do.